CharlesAMoss/CROW/README.md

 CROW is a demonstration of a versatile data grid component that can be configured to display data in various formats:

-- **Fullbleed Gallery Mode**: Borderless image grid with click handlers and modal support
+- **Fullbleed Gallery Mode**: Pure immersive image wall with custom navigation cells and modal support
 - **Spreadsheet Mode**: Excel/Sheets-like interface with sortable headers and searchable data
 - **Nested List Mode**: Tree/hierarchical data display with ASCII connectors and expand/collapse
 - **Workflow/Planning Mode**: Editable cells for task management and planning applications